Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::

 Keywords `true` and `false` denote boolean literals of the same values.
-These are strong keywords which cannot be used as identifiers unless [escaped][Escaped identifiers].
+These are strong keywords which cannot be used as identifiers unless [escaped](#escaped-identifiers).
 Values `true` and `false` always have the type `kotlin.Boolean`.

 #### Integer literals